AA&A’s Howard Sandroff presents “The Obsessive Image”, Thursday, May 8th, 7:00 PM, Evanston Art Center

 The new issue of Ghost Town Magazine features work from MFA Poetry students Abigail Zimmer, Samantha Schaefer, and Cameron Decker, and MFA Poetry alumnae, S’Marie Clay, as well as Associate Director of Poetry & Nonfiction, Joshua Young.
 Wilfredo Cruz Authors Book on Old Irving Park

 His new book, Images of America: Old Irving Park, was reviewed by The Chicago Reader and DNAinfo.com.
-New Name and New Strategies
+Masters in the Mix is still going strong on WCRX!

 Music staff member and adjunct instructor Francisco Castillo Trigueros' recent collaborative work was featured in an article in Scientific American